Lost-Outpost/Telsera/HELP.md

 ## Can I play the vanilla opening intro scene in this pack?

 Yes!
 Telsera uses <a href="https://www.nexusmods.com/skyrimspecialedition/mods/63953">Optional Quick Start</a> as it's alternative start mod.
 You have the choice between going through the vanilla intro, or skipping it entirely by starting off near the cave's exit area.
 You will receive a prompt on if you'd like to escape with Hadvar or Ralof.
-JUST BEWARE the vanilla intro MAY BE BUGGY!
+JUST BEWARE the vanilla intro may be buggy!
 In my testing it worked fine, but this is Skyrim after all!

 ## What difficulty is recommended to play Telsera at?